-HOW TO SELECT A LAWYER.
-Choosing the right divorce attorney may be one of the most important decision you will ever have to make as this decision can affect your property, money, and even the future of your children.
-You must be able to develop a comfortable relationship with the attorney handling your divorce as you will be discussing very sensitive issues.
+may be one of the most important decisions you will ever have to make.
+This decision can affect your property, money, and even the future of your children.
+You must be able to develop a comfortable relationship with the attorney handling your divorce as you will be discussing personal and sometimes sensitive issues.

 The lawyer should be sensitive and objective